top of page

 I work from a humanistic approach, which means I value the relationship we build together and trust in your ability to find the answers that already lie within you.
 I draw on a range of therapeutic modalities, adapting my approach to suit your individual needs.
 For me, therapy is about offering a space where your voice is heard, your feelings are valued, and your needs are understood.

 My role is to provide a safe, warm, and non-judgmental space; something I believe is essential for growth, healing, and self-acceptance.
-Through our work, I aim to support you in developing a deeper, kinder relationship with yourself, which can, in turn, bring more ease, joy, and fulfilment into your relationships with others.
+Through our work, I aim to support you in developing a deeper relationship with yourself, which can, in turn, bring more joy and fulfilment into your relationships with others.

 I offer 50-minute online counselling sessions for individuals (18+),